A re you looking for free images for your blog? This post is a complete guide on where to look for free blog images and how to use them effectively.

 Put your photos up on a site like Dreamstime and if people buy them you earn a commission.
 It’s not a lot of money but if you are good at it and take a lot of photos it might add up.

-You can also take really good photos with your iPhone if you spend a bit of time researching how to compose a good photo.
-Here’s an example of something I shot on my smartphone recently.
-Definitely good enough for a blog photo.
+Remember, you can also take really good photos with your iPhone if you spend a bit of time researching how to compose a good photo.

 What if I don’t want to take photos or make my images?